-Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in finance income in the profit or loss.
-The losses arising from impairment are recognised to the profit or loss.
-This category generally applies to trade and other receivables.
+Amortised cost is calculated by taking doto account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amort 502 ion is included in finance income in the profit or loss.
+The losses arising from impairment are High Point IV 45, Palace Road.

-Debt instrument at Flight Road lebt instrument' is classified as at the FVTOCI if both of the following criteria are met:
+Debt instrument at FVTOCI: A 'debt instrument' is classified as at the FVTOCI if both of the following criteria are met:

-a) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and b) The asset's contract to lows represent SPPI.
+- a) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The asset's contractual cash flows represent SPPI.